yomaq/yomaq.github.io/_posts/2024-04-30-zfs-encryption-backups-and-convenience.md

 ```

-By importing that module into a host, I can configure efficient, easily readable device specific configuration.
-Simply need to enable the correct modules, and provide the disk device name, and a zfs hostID.
+By importing that module into a host, I can configure efficient, easily readable device-specific configuration.
+Simply need to enable the correct modules, and provide the disk device name, and a ZFS hostID.

 ```nix
 { config, lib, pkgs, inputs, ... }: